-Partly a fishing society, the locals made a mode of transportation to help them with the fishing activities.
+Partly a fishing society, the locals made a mode of transportation to help them with fishing activities.
 This transportation is later known as the gondola.
 Words spread among people about how unique this transportation is.
 This then attracts challenged explorers to try it.

 Few more visitors come and the place thrives into a more popular destination.
-Since then, Timang Beach is recognized for the combination of adventure, scenery and culinary experience it offers.
+Since then, Timang Beach is recognized for the combination of adventure, scenery, and culinary experience it offers.

-Timang Beach Gondola A Traditional Extreme Ride
+Gondola Extreme Ride

-There’s no modern technology involved as it is operated solely by human strength. around 5-6 people will pull the gondola by hand as a person ride it.
-The extreme of the ride is what makes tourists attracted to the gondola, despite it's traditional, and possibly, unsafe state.
+There’s no modern technology involved as it is operated solely by human strength.
+Around 5-6 people will pull the gondola by hand as a person ride it.
+The extreme of the ride is what makes tourists attracted to the gondola, despite its traditional, and possibly, unsafe state.

 The suspension bridge spans around 120 meters.
 It is newly made, only built shortly after the gondola became popular.
 Like the gondola, it connects the beach and the little island of Timang.
 It provides an alternative for visitors to reach the island, but with no less amount of challenge.

-Also being referred to as Pulau Panjang, or Panjang Island, the Island of Timang is basically just one big rock on the Indian Ocean.
+Also referred to as Pulau Panjang, or Panjang Island, the Island of Timang is basically just one big rock on the Indian Ocean.
 The island is uninhabited and mostly utilized by locals as a fishing spot for lobsters.
 This is where visitors will arrive after successfully crossing the bridge, or after riding the gondola.